HMilbradt/harrison/src/pages/about/index.md

 ### Things I don't like

-Missing happy hour by 1 minute, 502 errors, and my succelents dying 😤.
+Missing happy hour by 1 minute, 502 errors, and my succulents dying 😤.

+### Coffee

+Thought I'd forget to mention coffee?
+Nope, it just gets its own section.
+I absolutely live for coffee, HMU with a double shot espresso sometime, I'll be waiting at Pallet Coffee.